 'Her feeling is she's never done anything she's ashamed of.''

-singer Madonna poses while attending the opening of a branch of the gym club 'Hard Candy Fitness' in Berlin, Germany, 17 October 2013.
+the opening of a branch of her gym club 'Hard Candy Fitness' in Berlin,

 Jeremy Frommer is now putting the Madonna images up for auction on November 9 on Guccionecollection.com and told MailOnline: 'We will also be selling 21 35mm slides, only six have ever been published...the craziest thing is that we still don't know who the mystery girl whose hair Madonna's playing with is.